-Cloudflare Workers is great for small functions that will perform fast by running at Edge, such as functions that customize content for end-users depending on their locations.
-However, due to Cloudflare Workers' limitations that we will cover below, you cannot run everything there.
+Cloudflare Workers are great for small functions that will perform fast by running at the edge, such as functions that customize content for end users depending on their locations.
+However, due to Cloudflare Workers' limitations that we will cover below, you cannot run everything with them.

 Koyeb is great for full-stack applications: web applications, microservices, APIs, cron jobs, and more.
-We created this page to illustrate the differences between Koyeb and Cloudflare Workers and ultimately help you decide if Koyeb is the best fit for your workload.
-If you want to run more than a function @Edge, then we think you should give Koyeb a test drive.
+We created this page to illustrate the differences between Koyeb and Cloudflare Workers and, ultimately, help you decide if Koyeb is the best fit for your workload.
+If you want to run more than a function at the edge, we think you should give Koyeb a test drive.

-To learn more about using functions and containers in your deployment strategy, check out our post Cloud Computing and Serverless Architectures: What are FaaS and CaaS?
+To learn more about using functions and containers in your deployment strategy, check out our Cloud Computing and Serverless Architectures: What are FaaS and CaaS? (opens in a new tab) blog post.

 Types of services: Koyeb allows you to deploy and run web apps, APIs, event-driven functions, workers, and cron jobs.
-Cloudflare Workers can be used to host functions at Edge and cron jobs.
+Cloudflare Workers can be used to host functions at the edge and cron jobs.

-Private network, service mesh and service discovery: Koyeb automatically provides each application a secure private network that comes with built-in service discovery and service mesh.
-All services are automatically load-balanced and reachable through a dedicated DNS entry and the built-in service mesh enables secure inter-service communication.
+Private network, service mesh, and service discovery: Koyeb automatically provides each application a secure private network that comes with built-in service discovery and a service mesh.
+All services are automatically load balanced and reachable through a dedicated DNS entry and the built-in service mesh enables secure inter-service communication.
 Cloudflare Workers do not run in a private network with a service mesh or service discovery.
 Moreover, communication between Workers is not possible if the Workers are in different zones.

-Memory: Cloudfare Workers' memory is fixed at 128MB.
+Memory: Cloudflare Workers' memory is fixed at 128MB.
 If Cloudflare Workers receive requests that require more than this limit, requests will be canceled.
-In contrast, Koyeb can sustain large memory requirements, and you can decide how much RAM you need for your workloads.
+In contrast, Koyeb can sustain large memory requirements and you can decide how much RAM you need for your workloads.
 Koyeb offers up to 16GB of RAM for each request and we can even provide more RAM for large workloads.

 Autohealing: Koyeb offers built-in TCP health checks on all applications you deploy.
 The platform also lets you define additional HTTP health checks to ensure your applications are running properly, and automatically respawn them if they become unresponsive.
 On the other hand, troubleshooting an unhealthy application is your responsibility with Cloudflare Workers.

 Global edge network: Global edge networks deliver content to users across the globe with low latency by serving content that is cached at edge locations.
-Koyeb’s global edge network provides native load-balancing, TLS encryption, and caching.
+Koyeb’s Global Edge Network provides native load balancing, TLS encryption.
 Both Cloudflare Workers and Koyeb run global edge networks.

-The Koyeb Serverless Engine runs directly on top of high-end bare metal servers and uses the latest generations of Intel and AMD high-end CPUs.
-All workloads on Koyeb are transparently deployed in MicroVMs thanks to the lightweight virtualization provided by Firecracker.
+The Koyeb Serverless Engine runs directly on top of high-end bare metal servers and uses the latest generations of Intel and AMD CPUs.
+All workloads on Koyeb are transparently deployed in microVMs thanks to the lightweight virtualization provided by Firecracker.

-Regional deployment control: On Koyeb, you can control in which regions your code runs.
-Cloudflare Workers does not let you choose or exclude regions which can be a severe issue for compliance.
+Regional deployment control: On Koyeb, you can control which regions your code runs in.
+Cloudflare Workers do not let you choose or exclude regions which can be a severe issue for compliance.

-Timeouts and limitations: Cloudflare Workers has a timeout of 50 ms with a 30-second duration for additional compute time on the paid plan.
+Timeouts and limitations: Cloudflare Workers have a timeout of 50 ms with a 30-second duration for additional compute time on the paid plan.
 Workers are built for function-like workloads, so workers should execute within that time limit.
-In comparison, workloads on Koyeb can have long operations running in the background, meaning your code can do whatever it needs to do, say calculate something for 30 minutes, and it will not time out.
+In comparison, workloads on Koyeb can have long operations running in the background.
+This means your code can do whatever it needs to do (for example, run a complex calculation for 30 minutes) and will not time out.

 Koyeb and Cloudflare Workers' prices are expressed in different ways: